microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

     ..  note:: The *Close* UI will never be displayed when using the :wopi:action:`embedview` action.

+    .. seealso:: :term:`CloseUrl` in the WOPI REST documentation.

 DownloadUrl
     If a DownloadUrl is not provided, |wac| will hide all UI to download the file.

+    .. seealso:: :term:`DownloadUrl` in the WOPI REST documentation.

 FileSharingUrl
     If provided, when the *Share* UI is activated, |wac| will open a new browser window to the URI provided.